Freight Shipping from Philadelphia to Toledo

 How much does it cost to ship freight from Philadelphia to Toledo?

-Full truckload (FTL) rates from Philadelphia, PA to Toledo, OH currently range from $1,266-$1,561 for a standard dry van load over the 589-mile route.
+Full truckload (FTL) rates from Philadelphia, PA to Toledo, OH currently range $1,266-$1,561 (roughly $2.16-$2.66 per mile over 589 miles).
 LTL shipments typically cost $524-$901 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Philadelphia to Toledo?

-Standard FTL transit from Philadelphia to Toledo is approximately 11 hrs by truck over 589 miles.
+Standard FTL transit from Philadelphia to Toledo is approximately 11 hrs by truck over 589 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Norfolk Southern Philadelphia Terminal to Norfolk Southern Toledo Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Philadelphia to Toledo freight?